drklrd/osm-api-explorer/README.md

 This is a simple tool to explore OSM API.
 This uses osm-auth (https://github.com/osmlab/osm-auth) for OSM authentication.
 The editor used is the Ace-editor(https://ace.c9.io/).

+# LIVE Demo

+View the demo at : http://osm-api-explorer.herokuapp.com/

 ![Explorer Image](https://raw.githubusercontent.com/drklrd/osm-api-explorer/master/osm-api-explorer.png)

 ### Installation